Successful grant recipients

 Grow Together – Connecting seniors online through gardening

-Grow Together is an online social network for seniors focused around sustainable gardening.
-Social isolation will be addressed through sharing of photos and stories about gardening in the past, present and future.
-Basic smartphones will be distributed to 300 seniors in Western Sydney with training provided by younger community members.
+Grow Together offered an online social network for seniors focused around sustainable gardening.
+Social isolation would be addressed through sharing photos and stories about gardening in the past, present and future.
+Basic smartphones would be distributed to 300 seniors in Western Sydney, with training provided by younger community members.

 For more information, please contact email@example.com